conan-io/docs/extending/template_system/info_graph.rst

 Context
 -------

-These files should be valid Jinja2 templates and they will be feed with the following
+These files should be valid `Jinja2 documentation <https://palletsprojects.com/p/jinja/>`_ templates and they will be feed with the following context:
-context:

  * ``base_template_path``: path to the directory where the choosen template file is located.
 It is needed if your output file needs to link assets distributed together